Projects per year

 Research

-Lee’s expertise and research focuses on biogeochemical cycling in aquatic systems with specialization in the mass transport of oxygen, metals and nutrients within the water column and at the sediment-water interface within both marine and freshwater systems.
-She typically uses a largely field-based approach to her research and has a solid background in using in water-quality-based in situ sampling and the use of microsensor and voltammetric technology to monitor and model these processes.
-Her research group is currently focusing on:
+Lee’s research focuses on using applied approaches to improve sustainable water supplies and ecosystem health, building on water quality and public health perspectives.
+Her expertise and research focus on biogeochemical cycling in aquatic systems with specialization in the mass transport of oxygen, metals and nutrients within the water column and at the sediment-water interface within both marine and freshwater systems.
+She typically uses a largely field-based approach to her research and has a solid background in using in-situ sampling paired with microsensor and voltammetric technology to monitor and model processes influencing water quality.

 Willing to supervise doctoral students